Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Introduction

 \section{Introduction}

 Consider two dynamical systems

 on a Hilbert space $V$ with norm $\|\cdot\|$.
-Suppose the evolution of $u$ is given by exact dynamics and and the evolution of~$v$ according to some approximate dynamics.
+Suppose the evolution of $u$ is given by exact dynamics and the evolution of~$v$ according to some approximate dynamics.
 Define the model error of the approximate dynamics as the residual $R$ obtained by plugging the exact solution $u$ into the equation governing $v$.
 Thus,

 where by convention we take $R(0)=0$.
+Specifically, consider the case where $\F$ is given by the two-dimensional incompressible Navier--Stokes equations and $\widetilde\F$ represents a particular alpha turbulence model.
+The focus of this paper is whether, to what extent, and under what conditions do the residuals $R$ obtained through numeric computation behave qualitatively as spatially-correlated and temporally-white Gaussian processes.

-In their analysis of the 4DVAR data assimilation algorithm for the two-dimensional incompressible Navier--Stokes equations, Hoang, Law and Stuart~\cite{hoang2014} assume that $R=W$ where $W$ is a spatially-correlated and temporally-white Gaussian process and use (\ref{resid}) as a definition for the approximate dynamics $\widetilde \F$.
-Under these assumptions, they proceed to show that the inverse problem of finding the posterior distribution of $W$ is a continuous function of noisy observations of the velocity field.
-In this work we consider the case when the exact dynamics are given the Navier--Stokes equations and the approximate dynamics $\widetilde \F$ are given by the LANS-alpha model, the NS-alpha deconvolution model of turbulence and a new rescaled limit of the deconvolution model which has an exponentially small consistency error.
-Our focus is on whether, to what extent, and under what conditions do the actual residuals $R$ obtained through numeric computation for each of these turbulence models behave as spatially-correlated and temporally-white Gaussian processes.
+This question is motivated, in part, by the analysis of Hoang, Law and Stuart~\cite{hoang2014} for the 4DVAR data assimilation algorithm.
+That analysis assumes $R=W$ where $W$ is a spatially-correlated and temporally-white Gaussian process and proceeds to show that the inverse problem of finding the initial condition $u_0$ and the posterior distribution of $W$ is a continuous function of noisy observations of the velocity field.
+In light of this result, we are interested whether the assumption $R=W$ is realistic when the residual error is given by actual turbulence models.
+We are also motivated by the simple desire to compare different turbulence models.
+Stolz, Adams and Kleiser \cite{stolz2001} state that taking the order for the NS-alpha deconvolution models to be $d=3$ already gives acceptable results while choosing the order larger than $5$ does not improve the results significantly.
+We test this claim by examining the growth rate of $R$ for different values of $d$ and comparing the results to a new rescaled limit of the deconvolution model which has an exponentially small consistency error.

 The LANS-alpha model of turbulence is given by the equations \begin{plain} \end{plain} Here $v$ is the Eulerian velocity field, $\bar v$ is the average velocity field, $\alpha$ is the averaging length scale, $\nu$ is the kinematic viscosity, $p$ is the physical pressure and $f$ is a body force.
 Note that setting $\alpha=0$ yields the standard Navier--Stokes equations.
 These equations, originally called the viscous Camassa--Holm equations, were introduced as a closure for the Reynolds averaged Navier--Stokes equations by Chen, Foias, Holm, Olson, Titi and Wynne in 1998 through a series of papers~\cite{chen1998,chen1999a,chen1999b}.
 At the same time, numerical simulations by Chen, Holm, Margolin and Zhang~\cite{chen1999c} concluded that the LANS-alpha model also functions as an effective subgrid-scale model.
 Connections to the theory of global attractors and homogeneous isotropic turbulence and global attractors appear in \cite{foias2002}.